-As has been outlined in the introduction, the latency caused by the imagingprocessing-and-action-generation loop leads to non-matching robot positions.
+As has been outlined in the introduction, the latency caused by the imaging-processing-and-action-generation loop leads to non-matching robot positions.
 As a measurable effect, the robot starts oscillating, turning around the target position, missing the ball, etc. An approach to solve the latency problem is to do the compensation calculation on the robot itself.
 The main advantage of this approach is that the robot's wheel encoders can be used to obtain additional information about the robot's actual behavior.
 However, since the wheel encoders measure only the wheel rotations, they cannot sense any slip or friction effects directly.

-2.1 Latency time
+A. Latency time

 RoboCup robots are real-world vehicles rather than simulated objects.
-Therefore, all algorithms have to account for physical effects, such as inertia and delays, and have to meet real-time constraints.
+Therefore, all algorithms have to account for physical effects, such as inertia and delays, and have to meet real-time constraints [3].
 Because of the real-time constraints, perfectly exact algorithms would usually require too much calculation time.
-Therefore, the designer has to find a good compromise between computational demands and the precision of the results.
-In other words, fast algorithms with a just decent precision are the method of choice here [2], [3].
+Therefore, the designer has to find a good compromise between computational demands and the precision of the results [6].
+In other words, fast algorithms with a just decent precision are the method of choice here [8].

-As has already been mentioned in the Introduction, the latency is caused by various components including the camera's image grabber, the image compression algorithm, the serial transmission over the wire, the image processing software, and the final transmission of the commands to the robots by means of the DECT modules.
+The latency is caused by various components including the camera's image grabber, the image compression algorithm, the serial transmission over the wire, the image processing software, and the final transmission of the commands to the robots by means of the DECT modules.
 Even though the system already uses the compressed YUV411 image format [5], the image processing software as well as the DECT modules are the most significant parts with a total time delay of about 200ms.
-For the top-level control software, which is responsible for the coordination of all team members, all time delays appear as a constant-time lag element.
+For the top-level control software, which is responsible for the coordination of all team members, all time delays appear as a constanttime lag element.
 The consequences of the latency problem are further illustrated in Fig. 4 and Fig. 5.